AI4DBiological-Systems/NMRSpectraSimulator.jl/README.md

  Describe what the field names of As[i] are, and the front end functions that calls them.

 ## Examples (in progress)
+The preliminary library description and tutorial (in progress) website is located [here](https://ai4dbiological-systems.github.io/NMRSpectraSimulator.jl/)

-In the example folder.
-We will use Weave.jl to convert the existing example scripts there to something more along the lines of an user-friendly tutorial.
+More examples in the example folder.
+We will continue to use Weave.jl to work off the existing example scripts to finish annoted tutorials.